By ProGrade Digital | March 27, 2023

 In short, speed class ratings are just certification standards to ensure that the memory card we use can meet our devices’ minimum speed requirements.

-Memory card speed is determined by multiple factors, including the card’s interface (e.g., UHS-I or UHS-II), bus speed, and controller technology.
+memory card speed is determined by multiple factors, including the card’s interface (e.g., UHS-I or UHS-II), bus speed, and controller technology.
 For example, a UHS-I card and a UHS-II card may have the same speed class rating, but a UHS-II card will generally be faster than a UHS-I card.

 Myth #3: Memory card speed does not REALLY matter